 Email can be one of the most effective ways to reach out to prospective home buyers — that is, as long as it's carried out properly.
 If not, it can be obtrusive and cause bad feelings between you and your target market.

 When you work in real estate, email etiquette is essential to marketing.
-That's why your email strategy must abide by the rules you'll read about below.
+That's why your strategy should follow these real estate email marketing tips.

 Even though email is a popular form of communication, people don't like getting emails from strangers, particularly marketers.
 In fact, sending an email without getting permission first is a surefire way to alienate potential buyers.